 This condition typically produces thick, slow growing nails.
 The middle of your nail may begin to rise, causing the lunulae to disappear completely.
 Your entire nail will take on a yellow appearance.

-It isn’t clear what causes this syndrome, but it may be tied to:
+It isn’t clear what causes this syndrome, but it

 - chronic sinusitis